 New this year, the coalition began Hands of Hope, a mentoring program for first-time moms who are getting addiction treatment or are recovering from addiction.
 One aspect of the program - helping young mothers stay sober while also raising a Neonatal Abstinence Syndrome baby.

 The Knox County Health Department has more information about where mothers can go to get help.
+Try this link.

 The University of Tennessee Knoxville campus also offers numerous places to turn for help in our area.
 Find out more.

 The Partnership for Drug-Free Kids offers strategies and tool kits to help parents address substance use.
 You can call 855-DRUGFREE or visit drugfree.org.

 There are a number of opioid treatment and residential programs in East Tennessee.